mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Primal Starting Values
-Utilizing the `DCOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a "warm start."
+Utilizing the `DCOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a "warm start".
 In this scenario, the primal starting values for the subsequent solving step correspond to the solution obtained from the previous step.

 In the previous example, we obtained the following solution:
 ```@repl DCOptimalPowerFlowPower